 The Michigan Film Industry Association (MiFIA) is a nonprofit industry association representing Michigan's film, television, and media industry.
 We're a membership organization with an all-volunteer board giving a voice to the hard-working women, men, and companies that create film, television, commercials, streaming content, and other media in Michigan.

-We provide grassroots advocacy with a mission to create a pro-jobs, pro-economy film incentive program for Michigan.
+We provide grassroots advocacy with a mission to create a pro-jobs, pro-economy multimedia incentive program for Michigan.

-A film incentive will allow our state to compete with the 40 other states and territories with film incentives.
-A viable and sustainable film incentive is critical to attracting outside investment that creates and sustains good-paying jobs and a robust film production community.
+A multimedia incentive will allow our Michigan to compete with the 40 other states and territories with incentives.
+A viable and sustainable multimedia incentive is critical to attracting outside investment that creates and sustains good-paying jobs and a robust film, TV, corporate video, and commercial advertising production community.

 Cast & Crew on a TV Commercial Set in Ypsilanti